-Many significant projects have a formal approach lined out, which is well documented and useful for stakeholder management, but in the case of smaller organizations or some other projects, they usually have a simple strategy for stakeholder management.
+Many significant projects have a formal approach lined out, which is well documented and useful, but in the case of smaller organizations or some other projects, they usually have a simple strategy.
 Negative stakeholders should be paid more attention as compared to the positive ones because they are the ones who can risk the project’s success.

 However, if they are managed correctly and proactively, then their impact becomes positive, and the project turns out to be a success.
-Stakeholder management should be a part of Project planning because, in the absence of a stakeholder management strategy, there would be many issues that will be faced during the project.
+It should be a part of Project planning because there would be many issues that will be faced during the project.

-One of the primary aspects of project management is stakeholder management.
+One of the primary aspects is project management.
 This is because stakeholders can influence the project positively or negatively, and this is why they need to be paid special attention.
 Following are few of the five common ways in which you can manage stakeholders:

 1. Creating an OBS – Organizational Breakdown Structure